Events

 Ongoing Series: Last Thursday

-Hyde Brothers, Booksellers is thrilled to kick off another season of our literary series, Last Thursday!
+Hyde Brothers, Booksellers invites all fans of the written word to the 2026 season premiere of our literary series, Last Thursday!
 This free event occurs at 7pm on the final Thursday of each month and is hosted in-store.
 Each event features at least two local authors who read their original poetry, prose, creative nonfiction, etc. in 15-20 minute installments with a brief intermission between readers.

-Click the calendar icon to be taken to the Facebook Event page.
+Click the calendar icon above to be taken to our Facebook event page for any further updates.

 Interested in becoming a reader?
 Visit our Last Thursday page to get started!